-The CCS is responsible for coordinating the monitoring activities of the TCEQ at these beaches.
+The CCS was responsible for coordinating the monitoring activities for the TCEQ at these beaches.
 The data from these activities are included in the TCEQ's Surface Water Quality Monitoring database (SWQMIS), which houses the primary data used for the state's biennial assessment of water quality.
-The CCS collects as described within a Quality Assurance Project Plan within the study area.
-Progress related to these environmental indicators will be analyzed by CCS and the TCEQ.
+The CCS collected water samples as described in the Quality Assurance Project Plan for the study area.
+The data was analyzed by CCS and the TCEQ.

 The TCEQ will assess Cole and Ropes Parks beaches every two years as part of updating the Integrated Report.
 If the Texas Surface Water Quality Standards criteria for contact recreation are revised or water quality changes at these beaches are observed, this plan will be modified.
 This management strategy allows stakeholders to learn and adapt the plan as progress is made.
-The ultimate goal is for the AUs of both Cole and Ropes Parks beaches to meet water quality standards for contact recreation.
+The ultimate goal is for the AUs of both Cole and Ropes Parks beaches is to meet water quality standards for contact recreation.
 If sufficient reductions in Enterococcus are not observed, the stakeholders will reevaluate the potential sources identified in the TMDL and adapt the I-Plan as appropriate.